Skip to main content

 Major Trails And Attractions

-The park's most spectacular attraction is the Litlverivassforsen waterfall, which drops 220 meters in multiple cascades.
-The Råggejåhkå canyon offers dramatic views and challenging hiking opportunities.
-Several marked trails traverse the park, including the historic trading route Graddis Road.
+The park’s most spectacular attraction is the Litlverivassforsen waterfall, which drops approximately 223 meters in multiple cascades, making it one of the highest waterfalls in northern Norway.
+[1] The Råggejåhkå canyon offers dramatic views and challenging hiking opportunities.
+Several marked trails traverse the park, including routes connecting to the cross-border wilderness to the east.
 The park provides excellent opportunities for wilderness camping, hiking, and photography.
-The boundary with Sweden's Padjelanta National Park creates a vast protected area, offering extensive opportunities for long-distance trekking.
-The midnight sun in summer and northern lights in winter add to the park's appeal.
+The boundary with Sweden’s Padjelanta, Sarek, and Stora Sjöfallet national parks creates a vast protected area of approximately 5,400 square kilometres, offering extensive opportunities for long-distance trekking.
+[2] The midnight sun in summer and northern lights in winter add to the park’s appeal.

 Visitor Facilities And Travel